 Lucky takes the blame for Josie, leaving her wondering why.
 As she delves deeper into their changed lives, Josie discovers a different side of Lucky, one that ignites her heart with his dark humor and captivating smile.

-And it’s just the right book for the cozy sweater weather.
+In Chasing Lucky is just the right book for the cozy sweater weather.

 The Iron Raven by Julie Kagawa